opleary/PHP2650Project/index.md

 **Random Survival Forest Implementation**

-In hyperparameter tuning which was done by changing mtry values using the ranger function, we found that an mtry value of 2 produced the loest out-of-bag error (0.313).
+In hyperparameter tuning which was done by changing mtry values using the ranger function, we found that an mtry value of 2 produced the lowest out-of-bag error (0.313).

 ![](img/turning.tuning.plot.png)